Guides

 2. Observe.AI

 Observe.AI handles conversation analysis across voice, chat, and email with a proprietary ASR engine that generates diarized transcriptions with built-in PII redaction.
-The platform has expanded beyond conversation intelligence into AI agents for voice and chat, alongside its real-time agent copilot and coaching tools.

 Key features